AlgoMaster Logo

 4. Poor Debuggability

-• You added an interface before you needed multiple implementations
+• You added an interface before you had a second implementation.

-• You used reflection for something a method call could handle
+• You used reflection for something a simple method call could handle.

-• You use recursion when a loop would be simpler
+• You used recursion when a loop would have been simpler and clearer.

 1. Write Code for Humans, Not Machines